danboyle8637/fww/src/content/About/LeadCopy.md

 id: lead_copy
 ---

-- Fitness "influencers" with zero training experience, who sell really crappy - PDF - ebooks and t-shirts.
+- Fitness "influencers" with **zero training** experience, who sell really crappy - PDF - ebooks and t-shirts.
-- "BIG GYM" style websites created by investors and business people... people who do it for the return on investment, not the passion.
+- "BIG GYM" style websites created by investors and business people... people who do it for the **return on investment**, not the passion.
-- It’s the hardcore fitness culture who makes you think a severe, unsustainable diet and workouts are the only way.
+- It’s the hardcore fitness culture who makes you think severe, **unsustainable** diets and workouts are the only - correct - way.